amitxv/PC-Tuning/docs/building.md

     - Download the latest non-security cumulative update along with the servicing stack for that specific update (specified in the update page).
 The update page should also specify whether the update is non-security or a security update, if it does not, then download the latest update.
 Use the official update history page ([Windows 10](https://support.microsoft.com/en-us/topic/windows-10-update-history-93345c32-4ae1-6d1c-f885-6c0b718adf3b), [Windows 11](https://support.microsoft.com/en-us/topic/october-12-2021-kb5006674-os-build-22000-258-32255bb8-6b25-4265-934c-74fdb25f4d35))

 - Download the updates from the [Microsoft update catalog](https://www.catalog.update.microsoft.com/Home.aspx) by searching for the KB identifier.
 Place the updates in a folder such as ``C:\updates``
+- Download the updates from the [Microsoft update catalog](https://www.catalog.update.microsoft.com/Home.aspx) by searching for the KB identifier.
+Ensure to download the correct variant (server/client) and place the updates in a folder such as ``C:\updates``

 - Integrate the updates into the mounted ISO with the command below.
 The servicing stack must be installed before installing the cumulative updates